Meet the team

 Throughout my career I have particularly enjoyed working in the area of coeliac disease and now working for Coeliac UK I can have the opportunity to work, support and give advice to people who are following a gluten free diet, helping them to live well, gluten free.
 The team have been warm and welcoming, I have felt very much part of the team from day one!
 I am looking forward to deepening my knowledge in coeliac disease with the excellent research that Coeliac UK are involved in.

 I joined Coeliac UK in March 2015 in the newly created role of Lead in Wales.
 I’d previously worked in public affairs and campaigns for international development charities and I was really interested to work in a new area on a condition I knew little about.
 In January 2021, I took on the role of Devolved Nations Lead, representing the charity in the devolved nations and working with colleagues to deliver for our members across Wales, Scotland and Northern Ireland.
 Since July 2022, I have taken on the expanded role of Head of Advocacy, leading on our influencing work and parliamentary engagement work across the UK.
 It’s a great job.
-Not only am I responsible for delivering the strategy in Wales, I also get to help shape our approach to ensuring we persuade those in positions of power across the UK to bring about the change our community most needs.
+Not only am I responsible for delivering the strategy in the devolved nations, I also get to help shape our approach to ensuring we persuade those in positions of power across the UK to bring about the change our community most needs.
 And I rely on all the amazing work of my colleagues to help underpin those conversations.
 After all, our voice is only as strong as those we represent.